Hashmire/Analysis_Tools/documentation/logging_system.md

 4. **Select Correct Group:**
    - Match the group to the actual operation being performed
-   - Use error_handling for all error messages
+   - Use appropriate workflow groups for all error messages
    - Use the most specific applicable group

 ### Example Implementation